How to Improve Heavy Clay Soil

 The best method for adding organic matter is to dig it well in to your soil.
 As you dig you not only incorporate the organic matter but you add air to the soil too.
 Of course, digging the soil over like this is only practical if your border is not full to the brim with plants and is a good method for improving the soil in vegetable plots.

 Most of us however, have established borders and, if you're feeling really energetic, you can, of course, temporarily move your plants out of the way while you give the border a good going over with the spade.
-If you can't do this, you can still improve your soil by simply mulching it.
-Mulching is the term we gardeners use for adding material to the surface of the soil.
+If you can't do this, you can still improve your clay soil by simply mulching it.
+Mulching is the term used for adding material to the surface of the soil.